 Financial assets subsequently measured at amortized cost are accounts receivable.
-Financial liabilities subsequently measured at amortized cost include accounts payable and accrued liabilities.
+Financial liabilities subsequently measured at amortized cost include accounts payable and accrued liabilities and long-term debt.

 Financial assets are assessed for impairment on an annual basis at the end of the fiscal year if there are indicators of impairment.